flother/gigs/README.rst

 You can apply for an API key find out more about Cloudmade from the `Web Maps Studio web site`_

+.. _sign up for a key at Mashery: http://guardian.mashery.com/
 .. _Cloudmade: http://www.cloudmade.com/
 .. _Web Maps Studio web site: http://developers.cloudmade.com/projects/show/web-maps-studio